shawnbot/aight/README.md

 * A shim for [document.createElementNS()](http://www.w3.org/TR/DOM-Level-2-Core/core.html#ID-DocCrElNS),
   which throws an error if you pass it an actual namespace (which IE8 doesn't support).
-This merely provides a facade of interoperability with D3, which calls createElementNS() even in cases where the parent's namespaceURI is undefined (as is the case in HTML5, but *not* XHTML).
+This merely provides a facade of interoperability with D3, which calls `document.createElementNS()` even in cases where the parent's namespaceURI is undefined (as is the case in HTML5, but *not* XHTML).

 * [html5shiv](https://github.com/aFarkas/html5shiv/), which monkeypatches IE6-8
   to enable manipulation of HTML5 elements in the DOM and applies basic styling